HorizenOfficial/horizen-docs/docs/1-overview/01-introduction/04-tokenomics.md

 ## Transaction fee handling

-Any transaction fee is burnt.<br/>
+All the transaction's fees collected are redistributed, without any burning.<br/>
-Both transaction tip and base (weight) fees are redistributed to the collator authoring the block containing the transaction.<br/>
+Both transaction tip and base (weight) fees goes to the collator authoring the block containing the transaction.<br/>
 Collected rewards are redistributed to collator's delegators with a fixed collator commission of 15% and remaining 85% to delegators.